tkmaher/tree-notation-I/readme.txt

 TO RUN
 --------
+Download and unzip "tree-notation-I".zip.
 Navigate to the current folder and run "tree-notation-I" from that folder using the command line.

 CONTROLS
 --------